-Trees, unlike fossil fuels, are a renewable resource.
+Trees, unlike metal, plastic, and fossil fuels, are a renewable resource.
 However, that doesn’t mean we have an infinite supply, or that all the trees that are felled get replaced.
 Despite improving standards, a proportion of wood used in the UK is sourced from non-sustainable forests, such as rainforests and privately-owned forests in the U.S. and Canada.

 As well as being havens for biodiversity, such forests are known as “the lungs of the world” – absorbing carbon dioxide and producing oxygen.
 Trees lock up vast quantities of carbon in their trunks, branches and roots – dry wood is about 50% carbon!
 When that wood is burned or landfilled, the carbon is released as methane or carbon dioxide, contributing to the greenhouse effect – and deforestation is the second largest source of global greenhouse emissions1.